A piecewise deterministic Markov process approach modeling a dry friction problem with noise: Numerics

 \subsection{Discussion}

+\paragraph{Power spectral density} { We discuss the $\tau$ dependence of the PSD of the velocity $V^\delta$ and the corresponding linewidth (from which we obtain the correlation time).
+We rely on numerical investigation since explicit expressions are not known.
+We calculate the PSD of the velocity $V^\delta$ by solving the equations \eqref{eq:expressSvomega} and \eqref{eq:hatphi1}.
+The Monte Carlo method is used for verification (with $T=10^3$ and $10^4$ sample paths).
+Figure \ref{figX} shows numerical results of the PSD for different values of $\mud, \delta$ and $\tau$.
+For each value of $\mud$, when $\tau$ goes below $0.25$ the curves with three different values of $\delta$ become indistinguishable.
+This indicates that for $\delta$ small enough ($\leq 0.25$), the main driving parameter becomes $\tau$.}

+{ Since the PSDs have well defined central peaks at $\omega=0$, we consider the full width at half maximum (FWHM) $\Delta \omega$ to define the correlation time of the system denoted by $t_{\rm corr } = 1/ \Delta \omega$.
+Figure \ref{figY} plots the correlation times of the process $V^\delta$ as functions of $\tau$ in the four cases $\mud \mus^{-1} = \frac{1}{4},\frac{1}{2},\frac{3}{4},1$.
+This indicates that for $\tau \leq 0.125$, the correlation time becomes constant (when $\tau$ is small, we may think that the driving process $X$ behaves like a white noise; we then recover the observation that the correlation time essentially coincides with the value of the white-noise limit as long as $ \tau < 0.1$ \cite{GJ2017}).
+In the same figure, in the black squares on the left, we observe the correlation time of the process $V^\delta$ for $\mud=\mus$ and { $\mathfrak{b}(v)=0$}.
+Again, this indicates that for $\tau \leq 0.125$, it becomes constant. }

-\paragraph{Durations of excursions, static and dynamique phases} As shown in Figure \ref{histo}, we observe two different behaviors for the pdf of the dynamic phase duration, say $f_{\textup{slide}}$.
+\paragraph{Durations of excursions, static and dynamique phases} As shown in Figure \ref{fig:histo}, we observe two different behaviors for the pdf $f_{\textup{slide}}$ of the dynamic phase duration.
 When $\mud < \mus$, $f_{\textup{slide}}$ vanishes at 0 and is very close to $0$ in its neighborhood.
-This indicates the absence of small dynamic phases.
+This indicates the absence of short dynamic phases.
 When $\mud = \mus$, $f_{\textup{slide}}$ vanishes at $0$ but increases very fast.
 This indicates the presence of dramatically short dynamic phases.
-In all cases, the pdf of the static phase duration, say $f_{\textup{stick}}$, is positive around 0 and $f_{\textup{stick}}(0^+)$ is a finite positive number.
+In all cases, the pdf $f_{\textup{stick}}$ of the static phase duration is positive around 0 and $f_{\textup{stick}}(0^+)$ is a finite positive number for fixed $\delta$.
 This indicates the presence of short static phases.
-Finally, the behavior of the excursion is essentially inherited from the behavior of the dynamic phase.
+Finally, the behavior of the excursion is essentially inherited from the behavior of the dynamic phase. { In Figure \ref{figZ}, we plot the Laplace transform of the duration of the dynamic phase obtained by the probabilistic (Monte Carlo) method and by the deterministic (Kolmogorov) method resulting from Proposition \ref{prop:laplacesliding}.
+This shows again that both methods give the same results. }